Understanding the Java Program Structure

 • Instance Variables: Instance variables are declared within a class and are used to store data within an object.

-• Class Variables: Class variables are declared with the static keyword and are shared among all instances of a class.
+• Class Variables: Class variables are declared with the static keyword and shared among all class instances.

 Control Flow

-Control flow statements are used to control the flow of a Java program.
+Control flow statements control the flow of data in a Java program.
 There are several types of control flow statements, including:

 • If Statements: If statements are used to execute code if a certain condition is true.